 Whether the affected person will have to observe a very strict diet or only a relatively strict diet depends on the residual activity of the enzyme.
-As children grow older their tolerance level for sucrose will increase.

 There are enzyme supplements available on the market for this dissacharidase deficiency.
 They can be used to alleviate a strict diet regime.

 If you do have sucrose intolerance diagnosed by your doctor, please consult experts in nutrition to create a good and healthy diet for yourself!